CMF Headphone Pro

 Main Differences

-• Ingress Protection (IP) rating is IPX2 on CMF Headphone Pro and IP52 on Nothing Headphone 1.
+• The Ingress Protection rating is IPX2 on CMF Headphone Pro and IP52 on Nothing Headphone 1.

-• CMF Headphone Pro has no water resistance, while Nothing Headphone 1 is sweat resistant.
+• Water resistance is not present on CMF Headphone Pro, while Nothing Headphone 1 is sweat resistant.

 • The highest frequency is 20000 Hz on CMF Headphone Pro and 40000 Hz on Nothing Headphone 1.